 While I didn’t entertain any such thoughts, I later came to the conclusion that God allowed me to go through the pain and suffering that I went through, so I would have an understanding of what others go through before they fall through the trapdoor of despair.
 By experiencing the emotions and mental state that accompanies chronic pain and suffering, I was able to sit down and write this article.

-While I was suffering from the unbearable pain, I quickly finished getting ready for bed, I laid down and prayed a Divine Mercy Chaplet.
+While I was suffering from the unbearable pain, I quickly finished getting ready for bed.
+I then laid down and prayed a Divine Mercy Chaplet.
 Within a minute of finishing the chaplet, I fell asleep.
 Three hours later, I woke up with this thought: “There is great power in suffering because suffering is the most perfect form of prayer.”

 I tried to go back to sleep, but I couldn’t because other thoughts kept pouring into my head.
 After I spent 15 minutes trying to get back to sleep, I got out bed, grabbed my iPhone, and went into the bathroom and recorded what I was thinking.